Iron For Hair Growth: Benefits, Food Sources, & Side Effects

 • Whole wheat bread

 Merely consuming foods rich in iron is not enough.
 You must also include foods that help in iron absorption.
-Foods rich in vitamins A and C enhance iron absorption.
-You can also incorporate a variety of nutrient-dense foods such as fruit, grains, and iron-rich sources into your diet.
+There are certain vitamins for hair fall control that may aid hair growth.
+Foods rich in vitamins A and C enhance iron absorption and you can also incorporate a variety of nutrient-dense foods such as fruit, grains, and iron-rich sources into your diet.
 Scroll down for the list.

 Foods That Help In Iron Absorption